It was great to connect with rock star real estate agent Aaron Kirman.

 Jeff: What does self-care look like for Aaron Kirman?

-But, I also take time for myself, whether that means meditating in the morning so that I could be a little more grounded.
+But, I also take time for myself, whether that means meditating in the morning to be a little more grounded.

 I’ve been able to build so many relationships that led to business, while I was taking care of myself and doing what I love.

-You’re going to have stresses, irritants and for me, meditation does an amazing job in keeping me uber grounded.
+You’re going to have stresses, and irritants, and for me, meditation does an amazing job in keeping me uber grounded.

 I’m not into being reactionary, so I think it has been exceptionally helpful and important in my life.